Also known as: lever hold, tuck lever, straddle lever, horizontal pull hold, hanging body hold

 What is Front Lever?

-The Front Lever is a static calisthenics hold where you keep your body horizontal while suspended from a pull-up bar.
+The Front Lever is a static calisthenics hold where you hold your body parallel to the floor using a straight-line pull.
 It primarily targets the core, lats, shoulders, traps and forearms.
-Classified as insane difficulty, it requires exceptional full-body tension, scapular control and progressive strength training.
+Difficulty level: Insane - requires advanced pulling strength, scapular control and progressive training.

 How to Do Front Lever